bitfocus/companion-module-audinate-dante-ddm/companion/HELP.md

 Each of these operations has a preset, which includes the appropriate feedback.
 However, the option values in each feedback will need to be set manually for each button

+To clear subscriptions on an Rx channel, set the Tx device and Tx channel to empty strings.

 ## Selector

 When using the selector, it is expected that a row of buttons is set up to set the selector value (i.e., the destination)